Joeltronics/py_nes_emulator/README.md

 ### Current status

+There's basic emulation, but no APU or mapper support:

+- **Donkey Kong**: seems to work (but slow)
+- **Ice Climber**: seems to work (but slow)
+- **Balloon Fight**: seems to work (and not slow!), although in Balloon Trip mode the score scrolls with the level since we don't support split-screen rendering yet
-There's basic emulation.
-Balloon Fight & Donkey Kong seem to work.
-Ice Climber crashes early due to an unsupported PPU feature.
-The Super Mario Bros title screen doesn't work, likely due to something I'm not doing right with the PPU (see below).
-There's also no APU or mapper support.
+- **Super Mario Bros**: Title screen doesn't work, likely due to something we're not doing right with the PPU (see below)
+- **Ice Hockey**: Title screen doesn't render properly, which is expected due to some unimplemented PPU features.
+But what isn't expected is that it gets stuck on the title screen.

 PPU & rendering issues: